centau/vide/docs/api/creation.md

 - **Property setting rules**

-    - If a table value is another table, that nested table is processed so that any properties inside that table are also applied to the instance just like the outer table.
     - If a table index is a string:
+      - If its value is a table then it will attempt to perform aggregate initialization.
       - If its value is a function then it will either bind that property to the function or connect it if the property type is a `RBXScriptSignal`.
       - If the value is not a function then the property will be set to that value.
     - If a table index is a number:
+      - If its value is a table then that table will be recursively
+      - processed just like the outer table.
       - If its value is a function then it will parent and bind any instances returned by that function as children.
       - If its value is an instance then it will be parented to the instance.